 When it comes to games, I tend to play outside the "mainstream" sandbox, often preferring titles from smaller, more independent developers rather than the more prominent ones.
 I also love graphic adventures and my guilty pleasure is Japanese love adventures.
 I'm also not above playing the games no one else wants to play, because I have a semi-morbid fascination with bad gaming.
 Hey, someone has to take one for the team, right?

-Outside of gaming, my other passions include playing bass guitar, doing voice impersonations, cycling and hiking.
+Outside of gaming, I am an avid cyclist, a fledgling voice-over artist, a bassist, and a big fan of ultimate frisbee.
 Professionally, I'm in the education field and cannot see myself anywhere else.
 Life is full of adventures and there's always a new one around every corner.